4n0nymou3/cf-vless-config-builder/README_EN.md

 4. Copy the address Cloudflare shows after deploying (something like `myworker.username.workers.dev` for a Worker, or `myproject.pages.dev` for Pages).

-At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker/Pages address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the JSON config name).
+At any step, you can use the "📤 Export Settings" button to download a backup file of all settings entered on the page (Token, Password, selected protocols, Worker/Pages address, IPs, ports, Fingerprint, WebSocket Path, Fragment settings, advanced JSON settings, ECH, DNS, routing rules, Observatory Settings, Chain Proxy, and the config name).
 Use the "📥 Import Settings" button to load that same file back into the page so all settings are restored automatically.
 This button only accepts files exported from this same tool.

 ### Step 3 — Build the Config